White Horse

 Enjoy traditional, home cooked food and premium drinks in cosy, traditional surroundings.

 Up to three cask ales are served from local and national breweries.
-There's also a real cider from Duddas Tun.

 During the year the pub holds fund-raising events for local charities.